-In earlier chapters I already described why early selection of pre-school and school age children doesn’t make sense.
-Observation and assessment of a child's ability to play football at the age of 6-12 (also extremely complicated and difficult at a later age) is completely pointless.
+In earlier sections, I already described why early selection of pre-school and school age children doesn’t make sense.
+Observation and assessment of a child's ability to play football at the age of six to twelve (also extremely complicated and difficult at a later age) is completely pointless.
 Typically, early selection involves no basic criteria.
 Because what would be the correct criteria when we are talking about such young children?

 Usually, poor early selection is based on what children do with the ball at their feet.
 Such a form of selection compares those who are already in a professional club to those who could possibly be accepted there.
 No child is selected for ‘soft’ abilities (because those are only just being formed).
 Nevertheless, this can be an important selection factor.
 We select early for a sport that is a late specialization.
 I find no logic in that, except that the whole system has been created by adults to meet their needs, not children's.

-In his excellent article: "Our biggest mistake: Talent selection instead of talent identification" (December 2019), John O'Sullivan cites a devastating fact: about 70% of children give up or quit sports before the age of 13!
+In his excellent article, "Our biggest mistake: Talent selection instead of talent identification" (December 2019), John O'Sullivan cites a devastating fact: about 70% of children give up or quit sports before the age of thirteen!

 This should be reason enough for changes to be made to the system and how we select and identify talent among the very youngest.

-In the same article, John presents Piotr Unierzynski's research, which was conducted on over 1000 young tennis players aged 12-13 (such as Kim Claisters and Roger Federer).
-The study was conducted in more than 50 countries between 1994 and 2002.
+In the same article, John presents Piotr Unierzynski's research, which was conducted on over 1000 young tennis players aged twelve to thirteen (such as Kim Claisters and Roger Federer).
+The study was conducted in more than fifty countries between 1994 and 2002.
 Finally, this presented the characteristics of the young players he studied and who achieved positions in the top 100 ranking of professional tennis players.
 Here are some of those characteristics:

-3-4 months younger than their peers
+Three to four months younger than their peers.

-They played fewer matches than their peers in the same period
+They played fewer matches than their peers in the same period.

-On average, they trained 2-4 hours less than their peers
+On average, they trained two to four hours less than their peers.

-They had supportive parents, who however were not necessarily obsessively involved in their child's passion
+They had supportive parents, who however were not necessarily obsessively involved in their child's passion.

-Generally weaker physically, but faster and more coordinated than their peers
+Generally weaker physically, but faster and more coordinated than their peers.